Derby fire deaths: How police uncovered Mick Philpott's lies

 However, Det Supt Kate Meynell was starting to hear a different side to the story from the Philpotts' neighbours, who had also tried to rescue the children that night.

-She said: "Within a few days they commented on how they felt they were making more effort to rescue the children and that Michael Philpott was not as instrumental as he should have been."'A sham'
+She said: "Within a few days they commented on how they felt they were making more effort to rescue the children and that Michael Philpott was not as instrumental as he should have been."

 The fire began in the hallway, below the letterbox, where petrol had been poured.
 Police found a petrol can near Victory Road and a glove which was taken as evidence.
 The blaze was clearly arson.